clearcare/policies/source/sections/08-auditing_policy.md

 2. All audit logs are protected in transit and encrypted at rest to control access to the content of the logs.
 3. Audit logs shall be stored on a separate system to minimize the impact auditing may have on the privacy system and to prevent access to audit trails by those with system administrator privileges.
    * Separate systems are used to apply the security principle of "separation of duties" to protect audit trails from hackers.
-   * Cloudticity logging servers include Elasticsearch, Logstash, and Kibana (ELK) as part of their baseline configuration to ease reviewing of audit log data.
-The ELK toolkit provides message summarization, reduction, and reporting functionality.
-4. For PaaS customers choosing to use Cloudticity logging services, log data will be separated from the log data of other Cloudticity customers.

 ## 8.7 Workforce Training, Education, Awareness and Responsibilities